GNU ELPA - consult

 5. Ensure that the completion-styles variable is properly configured.
 Try to set completion-styles to a list including substring or orderless.

-6. Try to reproduce the issue by starting a bare bone Emacs instance with emacs -Q on the command line.
+6. Try to reproduce the issue with the newest stable Emacs version.
+Start a bare bone Emacs instance with emacs -Q on the command line.
 Execute the following minimal code snippets in the scratch buffer.
 This way we can exclude side effects due to configuration settings.
 If other packages are relevant to reproduce the issue, include them in the minimal configuration snippet.

 Minimal setup with Vertico for emacs -Q: